mysqljs/mysql/Readme.md

   amount and size of your rows.
 * `pause()` / `resume()` operate on the underlaying socket and parser.
 You are guaranteed that no more `'row'` events will fire after calling `pause()`.
+* You MUST NOT provide a callback to the `query()` method when streaming rows.
+  If you do so, all rows will be buffered for you, and you will not receive `'row'` events on the query object.

 ## Error Handling